 |Combined Horsepower||384 hp||456 hp|

-Model Y Long Range vs Performance: Key Differences
+Model Y Long Range vs. Performance: Key Differences

 While both the Model Y Long Range and the Model Y Performance started shipping in March of 2020, they are very much not the same.
 These two trims are distinct, and not just in name only.

 Beyond this, though, the differences between the two start to stack up.
-The Model Y Long Range — as you might have guessed — has the longer range between charges.
-On the other hand, the Model Y Performance has the faster acceleration and higher top speed.
+The Model Y Long Range — as you might have guessed — has a longer range between charges.
+On the other hand, the Model Y Performance has faster acceleration and higher top speed.
 What’s more, the Model Y Performance has a higher combined horsepower between its dual engines and a higher base price to boot.

 Looking beyond the details pertaining to the cars’ respective speeds, there are a few other distinguishing features to note.
 For one, the Long Range has space for seating up to seven.
-The Performance, by comparison, only has enough room for seating of up to five.
+The Performance, by comparison, only has enough room for seating up to five.
 The Performance is slightly heavier than the Long Range.
 It also requires larger tires compared to the Long Range: 21″ instead of 19″-20″.

 While both are distinct brands, that’s not to say the two don’t share some similarities, however.
 For instance, both trounce the range of the standard range Model Y. Additionally, both come with the same display, the same amount of storage space, and the same seats and color schemes on the interior.

-Long Range Vs Performance: 5 Must-know Facts
+Model Y Long Range vs. Performance: 5 Must-Know Facts